Skip to main content

 • Neurodiversity

+Children whose neurotypes are less typical can be called neurodivergent.
+This can include children with autism, ADHD or both.
 Some neurodivergent children have specific difficulties with some social and emotional functions.
 Being neurodivergent can also mean children’s strengths and skills go unrecognised because they present in a different way to other children.
 Neurodivergent children may be less likely to flourish because environments and settings designed for neurotypical children are less likely to meet their needs.
-With love, connection, and understanding, we can create the environments, experiences, and relationships that help these children to thrive.
+With love, connection, and understanding, we can create the relationships, experiences, and environments that help these children to thrive.

 This section describes some of the stages of social and emotional development in early childhood, themed by the six clusters in the Shaping Us Framework.
 This is a broad guide to development, recognising that development is not linear or uniform.
 In this section we describe what typical development looks like in children themselves; later in this document, we describe the factors that might support or hinder this development.